jia1217/vigenflow/README.md

 Before getting started, please make sure the **AMD XDNA driver** has been installed on your system.

-You can find more details in the [AMD XDNA / MLIR-AIE installation guide](https://github.com/Xilinx/mlir-aie).
+You can find more details in the [AMD XDNA / MLIR-AIE installation guide](https://github.com/Xilinx/mlir-aie) for the Ubuntu system and Windows system in the [Driver Download](https://www.amd.com/en/support/download/drivers.html).

 ---